 Contact us today to find out more and how Voxeleron LLC can contribute to your organization.

-Jonathan Oakley has a B.Sc. in Computer Science from the University of York, England, a Masters from the department of Medical Physics at University College, London, and a Ph.D. in medical image processing from the Swiss Federal Institute of Technology.
+Jonathan Oakley has a B.Sc. in Computer Science from the University of York, England, a Masters from University College, London, and a Ph.D. in medical image processing from the Swiss Federal Institute of Technology.
 Since then, he has spent more than a decade working on image processing algorithm development for KLA-Tencor, Fujifilm and, more recently, Carl Zeiss Meditec Inc. While at Zeiss, he was responsible for motion correction, image registration and various anatomical segmentation algorithms including the optic nerve head as well as retinal layer segmentation algorithms, some of which have generated new scientific findings and consequently new market opportunities for ophthalmic imaging in the neurological domain.
-Ophthalmic publications can be found here.
+He is a regular reviewer for the Journal of Neurology, Neurosurgery, and Psychiatry.

 Daniel Russakoff received an A.B. in Geophysics from Harvard University and his Ph.D. in Computer Science from Stanford.
 His research interests are in computer vision and pattern recognition in general, and biomedical image analysis in particular.
 He has authored numerous conference and journal papers and holds several patents on topics ranging from stereo vision to medical image registration.
 He has worked as a Computer Scientist at the National Institute of Standards and Technology and as Chief Scientist at Fujifilm’s San Jose Research Lab.
 His more recent work has been using probabilistic shape analysis and machine learning for segmentation of deformable structures in 2D and 3D radiological images.